tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Neural networks are also used to create a better world, not only for humans but also for wildlife thanks to projects like one led by the U.S. National Oceanic and Atmospheric Administration to save whales by tracking the North Atlantic right whales population using neural networks for image recognition.

-As you continue to the slide called "Neural Networks in Finance", explain to students that the financial sector is leading in the use of neural networks, and highlight the following applications:
+As you continue to the slide called "Neural Networks Applications in Finance", explain to students that the financial sector is leading in the use of neural networks, and highlight the following applications:

 * **Fraud detection:** According to Javelin Strategy & Research, errors on fraud detection can cost a bank $118 billion in lost revenue.